DSR-RHIT/me447-visualizing-data/cm/cm105-data-joins.md

 ```

 Create a new variable `race_sex` that unites race and sex—a useful
-variable in this tyope of graph.
+variable in this type of graph.

 ``` r
 grad <- grad %>%